 The above referenced Sections of the Subdivision Regulations are generally intended to ensure the technical aspects for the construction, operation, maintenance and platting of private roads are addressed during the Preliminary Plan process.
 Unique to this Preliminary Plan, Dorsey and Clipper Lanes are existing private alleys, built prior to modern standards, with access rights shared amongst multiple properties.
-As discussed in the Findings above, where the Preliminary Plan does not fully conform with requirements, waivers are requested either due to practical necessity and/or to request to utilize an alternative means of conforming with the intent of the requirement.
+As discussed in the Findings above, where the Preliminary Plan does not fully conform with requirements, waivers are required either due to practical necessity and/or to request to utilize an alternative means of conforming with the intent of the requirement, and the intent of all requirements is met.